HonorableAnomaly/HonorableAnomaly/README.md

 - 👋 Hey there!
 -
 - I’m interested in ...
--     - Sacrificially serving others in love, dying to self and honoring the Lord with my thoughts, words and actions.
+-     - Sacrificially serving others in love, denying self and honoring the Lord with my thoughts, words and actions.
 -
 - My top hobbies involve playing the drums, reading/writing fantasy novels, creating art with various mediums and gaming.
 -